wowserhq/format/README.md

 ## License

-Wowser Format is copyright © Wowser Contributors.
-It is licensed under the **MIT** license.
+Except where otherwise noted, Wowser Format is copyright © 2023 Wowser Contributors.
+It is licensed under the **MIT license**.
 See `LICENSE` for more information.